Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Private equity investors always want a return on their investment.
 Will they have the necessary long-term patience?

 Michel Detheux: Five to seven years is indeed a long time, though our investors know this is a sector that requires plenty of patience.
 We think we have found a solution to their desires though, namely an IPO, a.k.a. the stock market.
-Bringing a new medication to market will cost us about a billion in any case.
+Bringing a new medication to market will cost us about a billion at least.
 That means raising a few hundred million (300 to 350 million) in funds.
 In this country, with the exception of the GIMV, that isn’t so simple.
 So, we need to go public.
 That’s why we’re adding the Boston office.
 Another possibility would be for iTeos to get a major partner on board.
 Those are our two long-term funding options.
 The initial investors are aware of that.
 At some point they may decide to continue sharing the journey, or opt for a return on their initial investment instead.

 It’s striking how many financial partners are involved.
 Doesn’t that complicate things?
 Will the rules of corporate governance apply if things get critical?

 Michel Detheux: Corporate governance rules are an ideal guideline if it ever comes down to it.
 We’ve communicated this principle clearly to all our backers from the start.
 We strive to incorporate corporate governance for all aspects of our company: HR, legal, business development and, as you see, financial matters as well.
 That’s a good thing too.
-If we ever hit the stock market, this part of the job will be done already, together with our backers.
+If we ever hit the stock market, this part of the job will have been done already, together with our backers.
 They’ve all declared their approval of this approach.

 Please, summarise private equity’s advantages and disadvantages for us.